How to configure and activate Privacy Policies

 Policy changes confirmation text bundle name: System text bundle that specifies the name of the localization variable that contains the text of the most important changes to the general terms and conditions; this text will be shown next to a check box

-Text 1-5: Each of the five Text areas essentially represent a separate section or paragraph of the privacy policy.
+Text 1-5: Each of the five Text areas essentially represent a separate section or paragraph of the Privacy Policy.
 Many customers do not use all five by simply extending the length of a single wording bundle.
 A minimum of one paragraph is to be used.

 Bundle name: In the System texts function there are twenty standard Privacy Policy bundle sets or new bundles can be created.
 The ‘Bundle name’ is the string value shown in the Name column.
 The standard bundles sets can be found by searching privacyPolicy1 to privacyPolicy20 and each will have five sub-bundles (_1 to _5).